Live Workshop Guide · Hands-On AI Training

 ClaudeStrong general-purpose agent; skills + projects + schedules + computer use all live here.

 Microsoft CopilotThe path inside the Microsoft 365 stack (Outlook, Teams, SharePoint, OneDrive, Excel).
-Microsoft Copilot Cowork brings Claude into the Microsoft ecosystem — for a Microsoft shop, this is the strongest enterprise path.
+Microsoft Copilot Cowork brings Claude into the Microsoft tools, and for a Microsoft shop this is the strongest enterprise path.

-ChatGPTConsumer product strengths — custom GPTs you can share, broad tool ecosystem, fast iteration, strong image / data analysis surface.
+ChatGPTConsumer product strengths: custom GPTs you can share, broad tool options, fast iteration, strong image / data analysis surface.

 GeminiNotebookLM for source-grounded research, Nano Banana for image generation, strong computer vision for handwritten receipts and screenshots.